At-EC/At-RTOS/README.md

 The goal of the project is to explore and try to provide a lot useful interfaces based on the RTOS to support and simplify your embedded firmware development.

+I hope the At-RTOS could be a popular community-based embedded controller's real-time operating system in the future.
 If this project was useful to you, give it a ⭐️ and I'll keep improving it. moreover, you can share your ideas we can together improve it.
 Welcome PRs!!!

 <p align="center">
 <img src="https://socialify.git.ci/At-EC/At-RTOS/image?description=1&descriptionEditable=At-RTOS%20is%20an%20open%20user-friendly%20real-time%20operating%20system.&font=KoHo&forks=1&issues=1&name=1&owner=1&pattern=Circuit%20Board&stargazers=1&theme=Dark" alt="At-RTOS" width="640" height="320" />